farazdagi/algorist/README.md

 cargo install algorist
 ```

-NB: The crate is also a library of algorithms and data structures, which will be copied into your
-contest project (see Usage section).
-Check the [documentation](https://docs.rs/algorist) for more
-details.
+Once installed, you can use it as `cargo algorist`.

 ## Usage

-Basic usage pattern:
+When contesting, you will normally have a set of problems to solve, each of which is identified by a
+problem ID (usually a letter from `a` to `h`).
+Each problem will have its own source file, and while
+that file can use any number of additional modules, it is expected that the final submission is a
+single file that contains all the necessary code to solve the problem.

-- Create new contest project (which is a normal Rust project, with some additional files)
+The `algorist` CLI tool provides a way to create a new contest project, which is a normal Rust
-- Work on a given problem, using conventional Cargo machinery to run/test
+project, use additional modules with common algorithms and data structures, and then bundle each
-- Once happy, bundle the project into a single output file, which is expected by the contest system
+problem into a single output file that can be submitted to the contest system (only modules actually
+used will be bundled, not all available data structures and algorithms).

 ### Create a new contest project